2445267945/CodeFix/README_EN.md

 > **What information should be carried into the next step of the task?**

-CodeFix provides context retrieval on the Java side, with Workspace-scoped historical task retrieval and reconstruction of actual USER / ASSISTANT messages for Agent context.
+Cando provides context retrieval on the Java side, with Workspace-scoped historical task retrieval and reconstruction of actual USER / ASSISTANT messages for Agent context.

 The Python runtime also maintains Working Memory for execution-time message management, context handling, and compression.